MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 > [!NOTE]
 >
->- Some filters may not be available for some pivots because of the nature of the presented data.
+> - Some filters may not be available for some pivots because of the nature of the presented data.
+> - Data under the work queue tab and recommendations are premium features, hence requiring a Power Automate Premium license.
->- When you navigate between tabs, the tab keeps the active filtering selection.
+> - When you navigate between tabs, the tab keeps the active filtering selection.
 Select **Clear filters** to reset the applied filters.
->- Desktop flow-related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
+> - Desktop flow-related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
 [Learn more](dataverse/cloud-flow-run-metadata.md).

 ## Copilot